 The Volta Lake was formed as a result of the construction of the Akosombo Dam when the Volta River was dammed to produce hydroelectric power for Ghana.

 The size of Lake Volta spans 4 distinct regions in Ghana namely the Volta, Eastern, Brong-Ahafo and Northern Regions.
 It alone covers about 3.6 % of Ghana’s land space.

 MORLURISE SOCIAL ENTERPRISE

-The BCB Social Enterprise Incubator aims to support innovative and creative local entrepreneurs --a majority who are farmers-- to generate ideas that can be scaled to generate income and raise the community out of poverty.
-The idea being currently developed as the focus of our incubator component due to country and region we are working, is RICE.
-BCB’s incubator agenda will focus on aiding and assisting village communities to organize, secure the resources and tools they need to achieve this goal.
+The BCB Social Enterprise Incubator aims to support innovative and creative local entrepreneurs, a majority who are farmers, to generate ideas that can be scaled to generate income and raise the community out of poverty.

 The idea is RICE